Donations doubled in The Big Give Christmas Challenge

 This large collection of sheet music of music hall songs is believed to be one of the biggest such sources we have in the UK, but none of it is catalogued.

-In last year’s Christmas Big Give campaign we raised a total of £17,195 from 105 individual donations, together with matched funding and Gift Aid.
+In our 2023 Christmas Big Give campaign we raised a total of £17,195 from 105 individual donations, together with matched funding and Gift Aid.
 These funds are supporting our Folk Rising programme, which seeks to re-define English folk music and dance for the 21st century by supporting a greater diversity of artists to explore and work with folk.